iimez/inference-server/README.md

 ### Features

-- Configure as many models as you want, they will be downloaded and cached on demand to `~/.cache/lllms`.
+- Configure as many models as you want, they will be downloaded and cached to disk.
 You may provide them as abs file paths if you already have models downloaded.
 - Adjust the pool `concurrency`, and the models `maxInstances`, `ttl` and `contextSize` to fit your usecase.
 Combine multiple pools for more complex setups.
 - Can be tuned to either use no resources when idle or to always keep a model ready with context preloaded.
 - A chat session cache that will effectively reuse context across multiple turns or stateless requests.